Prasant1993/ggAnalysis/Readme.txt

 source set_env.sh ## It will ask for grid password.
 Check the crabcheckwrite option.

-python CrabSubmit.py ## You can edit this file on your requirement
+crab submit -c CrabSubmit.py ## You can edit this file on your requirement

 #################################################################################################################################
 After flat ntuple production, prompt and fake photons are separated by applying logic